Best Tea for Non Tea Drinkers

 4. Pu-erh

-If you’re not a coffee drinker and not a tea drinker but you’d like to learn how to start drinking tea … (First of all, what are you drinking, then, to get you through the work day?!)
-There’s still a way for you to get into drinking tea.
+If you’re not a coffee drinker and not a tea drinker but you’d like to learn how to start drinking tea (first of all, how are you even getting through the day?), then don’t sweat it — there’s still a way for you to get into drinking tea.
 You just have to narrow down your choice(s) of the best hot tea for non tea drinkers.

 Best herbal teas for newbies